Hadi-jawdi/Vshare/README.md

 ## Notes
 - The project uses django-allauth for authentication.
 - Styling includes shadows, gradients, and responsive design.
-- The "Continue with Google" login option has been removed as per recent updates.

 ## License
 Specify your license here.